What makes classic violins made by Stradivari and others so good, and how is climate change relevant to this?

 Cremona featured in news stories focusing on the rapid engulfment of the health system and the heroic efforts of the front-line health workers.

 The city, like many other places to follow, went into lockdown, with strict rules about staying at home except for essential activities.
 The city of violins fell silent.
-That is, until violinist Lena Yokohama played at the top of the city’s bell tower while a drone took footage of the deserted streets, creating an art-piece of serene and poignant beauty.
+That is, until violinist Lena Yokoyama played at the top of the city’s bell tower while a drone took footage of the deserted streets, creating an art-piece of serene and poignant beauty.

 Two weeks later she performed again, this time on the roof of the Cremona hospital for the healthcare workers, her music giving them a moment of beauty in an otherwise tragic situation.